fedora-infra/datagrepper/datagrepper/docs/reference.rst

 ``chrome``
-  "chrome" decides whether the messages should be displayed with html boiler-plate or not.Must be one of either "true" or "false". "true" means with boiler-plate and "false" implies without it.
+  "chrome" decides whether the messages should be displayed with html boiler-plate or not.
+Must be one of either "true" or "false". "true" means with boiler-plate and "false" implies without it.

   Default: true